All Episodes

 Everybody notices what has Joe Biden done successfully so far.

-We were we're a million shots a day were already being given to people before Joe Biden ever got sworn into office.
+A million shots a day were already being given to people before Joe Biden ever got sworn into office.

-Is he gonna take credit for that?
+Is he going to take credit for that?

 Barely mentions, oh, yeah, Donald Trump made that happen.

-It is it it hurts the people that can least afford it the most because everything you pay for is costing more, and then a factor in the higher cost of energy at about about 25 extra per gallon, which is a lot of money for anybody.
+As we've been discussing, inflation and the dangers and what it means, it hurts the people that can least afford it the most because everything you pay for is costing more and then factor in the higher cost of energy at about 25 extra per gallon, which is a lot of money for anybody.

 I don't like it.